Your morning

 What’s happening today?

-UK Parliament on recess
+UK Parliament in Recess

-US retail sales data (March)
+UK retail sales data (April)

 The Mighty Finale